“When this happens, when the past is so painful it’s intolerable and the future is so scary you’re not ready to go there, focus on the NOW.”

 There are different ways to find the now.
-The above is an example of mindfulness.
+The above are examples of mindfulness.
+Mindfulness means focusing all energy on one sensation to the exclusion of everything else, like sound or touch or vision.
 Other methods include muscle relaxation and meditation.
-Muscle relaxation involves focusing on your physical sensations to the exclusion of everything else, relaxing one part of your body at a time until you’re fully relaxed; this helps pull you away from the hurt.
-Where your body goes, your mind follows.
-Meditation is about focusing on the breath, inhaling and exhaling with the abdomen, comfortably, imagining all negative energy leaving the body with each exhale.
+Muscle relaxation involves relaxing one part of your body at a time until you’re fully relaxed.
+This pulls you away from the hurt: Where your body goes, your mind follows.
+Meditation is about focusing on the breath, inhaling and exhaling with the abdomen, comfortably and slowly, imagining all negative energy leaving the body with each exhale.

 As you practice mindfulness, muscle-relaxation, or meditation, give yourself permission to put aside the effects of the trigger and focus on the moment.
 Troubling feelings, images, thoughts, and sensations will probably waver into consciousness; when this happens, relax, acknowledge them as if they were distant objects, then let them go and bring yourself back to the moment.
 You’ll find the upsetting emotion and cognitions lose their power over you.

 A super way to deal with triggers is cognitive therapy (CT).
-In CT, also called cognitive behavioral therapy (CBT), you work to rewrite troublesome thoughts and experiences into something both uplifting and reality-based.
-That is, by changing your thinking patterns, you can change your emotional reactions to triggers.
+In CT, you rewrite unhealthy, troublesome thoughts into healthy ones.
+That is, by changing your thinking patterns, you can change how you feel.

-For example, if a helicopter reminds you of combat, your first thought when hearing a helicopter might be that you’re in danger.
-But thoughts like, “I’m not safe,” or “that helicopter sound always brings on my PTSD” only make the symptoms worse.
+For example, if a helicopter reminds you of combat trauma, your first thought when hearing a helicopter might be that you’re in danger.
+But thoughts like, “Something bad is going to happen” or “I won’t get through this” only make the symptoms worse.
 These are considered problem thoughts.
 The goal is to replace them with healthier, realistic, more helpful thoughts.

-Restructuring the cognition in real-life CT involves multiple steps, but here’s simplified version:
+Restructuring a thought involves multiple steps, but here’s simplified version:

-There are numerous helpful CT self-help books and online websites that teach the technique, but if you find yourself stuck in a circular thought system without seeing a way out, consider seeing a therapist.
-If you’d like to learn more about CT, look into the article cognitive therapy.
+There are numerous helpful CT workbooks and online websites that teach the technique, but if you find yourself stuck in a circular thought system without seeing a way out, consider seeing a therapist.

 Exposure therapy is about confronting the trigger until it doesn’t cause any problems.
-It’s best not to confront what’s bothering you without professional help, especially if the trigger is all-encompassing or dangerous.
+It simply ceases to be an issue.
+That said, it’s best not to confront what’s bothering you without professional help, especially if the trigger is all-encompassing or dangerous.

 One kind of exposure therapy is called “graduated exposure.”
 First, the individual learns various methods to deal with anxiety, especially grounding techniques (see above).
 Second, exposure is done slowly in a step-wise fashion, from least threatening to most.
 For example, if the trigger is a dangerous dog that attacked you, exposure therapy would be approached by doing the following: